veedaisme/EasyNoteApp/README.md

 ## Current State of This Project ##

-* Only display a list of note and have a function to add a notes with default notes data.
+* Only display a list of note and have a function to add a notes.

 ## Next move ##
-1. create "Add Note" Activity and OnClick functionality in each note
+1. create display detail notes and edit page

 ## P.S : tell me your opinion about this project
 ```
 so i can learn more about new things in Android Development
 ```